banq/jdonframework/readme.txt

 1. INTRODUCTION
 ---------------
-JdonFramework is a java framework that you can use to build your Domain Driven Design + CQRS + EventSource  applications with asynchronous concurrency and higher throughput.
+JdonFramework is a java framework that you can use to build your Domain Driven Design + CQRS + EventSourcing  applications with asynchronous concurrency and higher throughput.

 JdonFramework = DDD + Event Sourcing + CQRS + asynchronous + concurrency + higher throughput.